-Q: How do get my exam to the ASC for student testing?
+Q: How do get my exam to the Academic Support Center (ASC) for student testing?

 - send as an attachment to